bet0x/whmcs2billysbilling/README.md

 * Updated Error codes output.
 Now showing file and line number with the error.
 * Added fallback to $defaultSalesAccountId and $defaultSalesTaxRulesetId if not found in Billysbilling it will use the ones set in WHMCS.
 * Added 'cashExchangeRate' => '1', in invoicePaid to avoid errors with other currency.
 Exchangerate is always 1.
+* Removing VAT to invoies when sent to BillysBilling, if there is no VAT on the invoice in WHMCS.

+Todo:
 * Removed explanation fields and updated backend code to handle this [Suggestion of BillysBilling].

 ** 1.0.0 **
 * Went from dev version to stable release.